dav1ta/personal-library/docs/python/advanced/custom_awaitables.md

 ## Examples Repository

-For more examples and use cases, see the [FastAPI Examples](../fastapi/examples/) which demonstrate custom awaitables in web applications.
+For more examples and use cases, see the FastAPI examples in this project, which demonstrate custom awaitables in web applications.